h1

 Fiona McIntosh attended the Paris book fair between March 11 -18.

+FLYCON took place on March 14-15.
 Kim Westwood, author of The Daughters of Moab, presented an award at the Awards Presentation night for the Mardi Gras Festival’s annual short story competition on the 17th of Feb 2009 at the Polo Lounge on Oxford Street, Sydney.

 On Wednesday 18th February at Nunawading Library, (379 Whitehorse Road, Nunawading, Victoria, Australia), Jack Dann, Trudi Canavan, Cecilia Dart-Thornton and Adam Browne took part in a ‘Dreaming Again‘ panel.